ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/14-Running_Simulations.md

 ~~~
 {: .output}

 As the RNA model was built without protein, it is expected that the added RNA residues may be placed too close to some aminoacid residues.
-You can inspect severe clashes between the protein and the RNA residues visually to ensure that there are no severe problems such as overlapping rings that can not be fixed automatically.
+You can inspect severe clashes between the protein and the RNA residues visually to ensure that there are no severe problems that can not be fixed automatically (such as overlapping ring structures).

 There is nothing too serious that may crash simulation, the clashes will be resolved in the process of energy minimization.
 As we want to keep our initial simulation structure as close to the experimental structure as possible we first allow energy minimizer to move freely only new added residues, and restrain all original residues.
 So we need a list of all original atoms to restrain them.

-In the simulation system resisues are renumbered.
-All residues in simulation systems are numbered sequentially starting with 1, and chain identifiers do not exist.
-Thus, the residue number mapping between the original pdb file and the simulation is as follows:
+In the simulation system residues are renumbered.
+Chain identifiers are not used.
+There is a single list of all atoms where atoms and residues are numbered sequentially starting form 1 without any gaps.
+To make a list of restrained atoms we need to convert PDB residue numbers to simulation residue numbers.
+Residue number mapping between the original pdb file and the simulation is as follows:

 Chain       | Original | Shift | Simulation |
 ------------|----------|-------|------------|